 It was written in an old manuscript in Himeji that armours by Myochin were so strong that they had never been cut or penetrated by swords or guns.
 After the end of the Edo period, the era of Samurai was over and then when the Meiji era started, armourers lost jobs as well as swordsmiths.

 Muneyuki, the 48th head of the Myochin family, started making Hibashi, metal fire chopsticks, which was normally used for handling charcoals at a brazier.
 The Myochin Hibashi became popular particularly among people of the tea ceremony.
-The Myochin family shifted their business successfully from the armourer to the blacksmith by making Hibashi and Jizaiokimono (metalwork).
+The Myochin family shifted their business successfully from the armourer to the blacksmith by making Hibashi and Jizaiokimono (metalwork), etc.

 But then they have to confront a few more crises.
 During World War II, the materials of their products such as steel and iron had to be delivered to the army and after the war, their private property of the family, all armours and swords which had been passed on from their ancestors were confiscated according to the GHQ’s order.
-They manage to survive by selling their house and land so that they can manage to keep making Myochin Hibashi a blacksmith.
+They manage to survive by selling their house and land so that they can keep making Myochin Hibashi as blacksmith.
 But the lifestyle of Japanese people after World War II had modernized rapidly and as for the heating system, the charcoal brazier or the fireplace had been replaced with oil, gas stove or electric heater.
 The demand for Hibachi was shrinking.

 Since 1964, the timbre of Myochin Fire Chopsticks has been used to test the sound quality of SONY microphones.
 Myochin also collaborated with the watch and clock manufacturer SEIKO to make a special sound for their products.